 Depending on the circumstances, a judge might also order a DUI offender to participate in an educational or substance abuse treatment program.
 And for any first offender who had a passenger under the age of 16 at the time of the offense, the judge must impose an additional one day in jail and increase the fines and fees to $1,200 to $5,200.

-(To get an idea of how much a first offense DUI will cost you, see our article on the cost of a DUI.)
+(Read more to get an idea of how much a first offense DUI will cost you.)

 Washington DUI law is complex, and the facts of every case are different.
 If you’ve been arrested for driving under the influence, talk to an experienced DUI attorney in your area.
 A qualified DUI lawyer can tell you how the law applies to the facts of your case and help you decide on the best course of action.